 It is therefore important to recognize that the disclosure of non-public, competitively sensitive information in discussions or communications between consortium members may raise antitrust concerns.
 To minimize the risk of antitrust scrutiny, the co-owners must limit the disclosure or exchange of non-public competitively sensitive information.

-On the contrary, the consortium parties are generally free to discuss non-confidential, technical, or commercial matters relevant to the industry, such as common problems or challenges related to technology, the characteristics and suitability of particular equipment or technology, and the specific standards or technologies used today in the areas mutually agreed by the consortium.
+The consortium parties are however generally free to discuss non-confidential, technical, or commercial matters relevant to the industry, such as common problems or challenges related to technology, the characteristics and suitability of particular equipment or technology, and the specific standards or technologies used today in the areas mutually agreed by the consortium.
 What is not allowed is for any co-owner to disclose or discuss their own plans for the introduction of, or meetings relating to, specific equipment or technology:

 Contractual clauses.